 - Etoposide (VP-16)

-One of the most common combination of drugs is called CHOP.
+Often drugs from different groups are used in combination.
+One of the most common combination of drugs is CHOP.
 This includes the drugs cyclophosphamide, doxorubicin (which has a chemical name beginning with H), vincristine (Oncovin) and prednisone.
 Another common combination leaves out doxorubicin and is called CVP.

 Sometimes a patient may get one chemo combination for several cycles and later switch to a different one if the first combination doesn’t seem to be working.